wvangansbeke/Revisiting-Contrastive-SSL/README.md

 - __Dense Representations__: The multi-scale cropping strategy allows the model to learn spatially structured representations.
 This questions a recent trend that proposed additional losses at a denser level in the image.
 The representations can be used for semantic segment retrieval and video instance segmentation without any finetuning.
 - __Additional Invariances__: We impose additional invariances by exploring different data augmentations and nearest neighbors to boost the performance.
-- __Transfer Performance__: We observed that if a model obtains improvements for the downstream classification tasks, the same improvements are not guarenteed for other tasks (e.g. semantic segmentation) and vice versa.
+- __Transfer Performance__: We observed that if a model obtains improvements for the downstream classification tasks, the same improvements are not guaranteed for other tasks (e.g. semantic segmentation) and vice versa.

 ## Installation
 The Python code runs with recent Pytorch versions, e.g. 1.6.